hasufell/prism-overlay/README.md

 ### Purpose and scope

 Overlay for apps related to secure communication, cryptography and anonymity.
+This overlay may contain libraries.

 ### Contributing